richardgaywood/blog/paydata.org/content/sprawlrunners/matrix/matrix_actions.md

 {{% pageinfo %}}
 ### Enter host/node
-Rolls: None or as Sleaze, above \
+Rolls: None or as Sleaze Hacking, above \
 Use on: host/node

 Enter a host (from the local mesh) or a node (within a host that has multiple nodes.)
-Simultaneously switches the decker's mode from AR to VR.
+When entering a node from the local mesh, this also switches the decker's interface from AR to VR.

-Some hosts/nodes have security checks for access; if so, they must be successfully hacked with a Sleaze roll to enter.
+Some hosts/nodes have security checks for access; if so, they must be successfully hacked with a Sleaze Hacking roll to enter.

 To exit a host/node again, see Jack Out, above.
 {{% /pageinfo %}}